Patent Registration in India – Online Filing Process, Procedures, and Cost

 3. Patent Filing:

-To file a patent application, a set of forms has to be submitted to the concerned office.
+To file a patent application, a set of forms have to be submitted to the patent office.
 The forms can be submitted online on http://www.ipindia.gov.in/.
 You can either file a provisional patent or a complete specification.

 Provisional applications are generally filed at a stage where the invention is not fully complete.
 Therefore, filing a provisional application allows the applicant to get an early application date.
 A complete specification has to be filed within 12 months from the date of filing the provisional application.